41B8E9AB3287C1543A1537528B3DB506

 Instructions:

-1. In a saucepan, combine the brewed coffee, sugar, and vanilla bean.
+1. Combine the brewed coffee, sugar, and vanilla bean in a saucepan.

 2. Heat over medium heat, stirring constantly until the sugar dissolves completely.